hms-dbmi/GIC-ontology/README.md

 3.ACT_HPDS_03_Demographics_Data_Load.sql

-Loads Demographics fact data in HPDS ACT format.
+Loads Demographics fact data in HPDS ACT format. start_date ( newly added data attribute ) is extracted as system date for all the demographics data, for vital_status as date of death.

 4.ACT_HPDS_04_Visit_Data_Load.sql

-Loads Visit fact data in HPDS ACT format.
+Loads Visit fact data in HPDS ACT format. start_date ( newly added data attribute ) is extracted as start_date of corresponding encounter_num from the visit_dimension table.

 5.ACT_HPDS_05_Diagnosis_Data_Load.sql

-Loads Diagnosis fact data in HPDS ACT format.
+Loads Diagnosis fact data in HPDS ACT format.start_date ( newly added data attribute ) is extracted as start_date of fact row from the observation_fact table.

 6.ACT_HPDS_06_Procedures_Data_Load.sql

-Loads Procedures fact data in HPDS ACT format.
+Loads Procedures fact data in HPDS ACT format. start_date ( newly added data attribute ) is extracted as start_date of fact row from the observation_fact table.

 ***Above steps will populate database table TM_CZ.HPDS_DATA_LATEST with the data in ACT HPDS format***